-That’s not to mention; response rates are often low.
-Even when they reply, too often you’re faced with this typical response: “We don’t need freelance writers now, but we’ll keep your details on file.”
+That’s not to mention that response rates are often low.
+Even when prospects reply, too often you’re faced with this typical response: “We don’t need freelance writers now, but we’ll keep your details on file.”
 We’ve all been there.

 Hell, I sent 80 cold pitches last week and out of the 15-20 replies, 10 of those were that infuriating response.
-And even when you hook one of your targets, you’re often faced with the reality of low pay.
+Even when you hook one of your targets, you’re also often faced with the reality of low pay.
 And so it continues.

 The other day while chatting with my friend, Richard Rowlands, I had a eureka moment.
 You know those moments where you’re like, “That’s deceptively simple, I can’t believe I never thought of that.”

 When I tell you the technique, you’ll probably think to yourself while rolling your eyes “Thanks, Captain Obvious.”
 That’s okay; I know it’s obvious.
 But that’s the beauty of it – it’s deceptively simple, yet it works.

 I tested it recently by sending seven cold pitches.
 The results I received were impressive and undoubtedly scalable to a larger prospect list.

 But I digress…let’s get back to that eureka moment.
 I thought to myself, “What if I ‘stalked’ successful freelance writers in my niche, see who they write for, and then pitch those websites?

 Surely this would allow me to build up a targeted prospect list faster, and help me find high-paying freelance writing jobs online a lot faster?
 I put it to the test.

 I Stalked My “Competition”